shapeshed/shapeshed.com/content/posts/overlapping_tabbed_navigation_in_css.md

-{
-  "title": "Overlapping tabbed navigation in CSS", "date": "2006-12-09T00:00:00+00:00",
++++
+date = "2006-12-09T00:00:00+00:00"
-  "description": "A tutorial showing how overlapping tabbed navigation is possible in CSS and can be cross-browser compatible, accessible and javascript free.", "tags": [
+description = "A tutorial showing how overlapping tabbed navigation is possible in CSS and can be cross-browser compatible, accessible and javascript free." tags = ["CSS"] title = "Overlapping tabbed navigation in CSS"

-    "CSS"
-  ]
-}
++++

 Not interested in the explanation?
 You can find the [demo and download the source code here.][1]